syncfusion-content/wpf-docs/wpf/CheckedListBox/Appearance.md

 ![CheckListBox items with different styles](Appearance_images/ItemContainerStyleSelection.png)

-Here, the `Groupstyle` is applied to the group header and the `ItemStyle` is applied to the child items.
+Here, the `GroupStyle` is applied to the group header and the `ItemStyle` is applied to the child items.

 Click [here](https://github.com/SyncfusionExamples/wpf-checked-listbox-examples/tree/master/Samples/ItemContainerStyleSelection) to download the sample that showcases the `ItemContainerStyleSelector` support.